brab0/appt/README.md

 ## Resources
-To allow you building **ready-to-go NodeJs applications**, we have gather and built:
+To allow you building **ready-to-go NodeJs applications**, Appt provides a bunch of resources(*wraps, middlewares, classes and default configuration*) as seen below:
 - a middleware using [`body-parser`](https://www.npmjs.com/package/body-parser) to handle your request parameters;
 - a configurable `static routes` helper using `express.static`;
 - a `JWT Middleware` middleware to handle access controll using [express-jwt](https://www.npmjs.com/package/express-jwt) package;